 A cheese dish that is truly a national treasure.

-Fini Zalogaj – My absolute favorite restaurant in Croatia.
+FINI ZALOGAJ – My absolute favorite restaurant in Croatia.
 Inexpensive sandwiches based upon the famous Cevapi sandwiches Croatia is known for.
-An image of this delicious creation is visible in the flat screen in the picture.
+An image of this delicious creation is visible on the flat screen in the picture.
 They are just off the main square in Zagreb.
 I foresee they will become a franchise, and become available all over Croatia in three years.
 Yes, they’re that tasty!